CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 Anytime you do one of those you will get `Training`, which is a variable that goes from `0.0` to `12.0`[^LimitTraining].
 Each time you sleep, some of that `Training` gets converted to `Gains` (pretty much like PI and SPP).
 *[PI]: Pumping Iron
 *[SPP]: Sandow Plus Plus
-[^LimitTraining]: ... since too much training won't get you hotter faster... just like real life.
+[^LimitTraining]: You can't go above 12 because too much training won't get you hotter faster... just like real life.

 Not all type of training is the same.
 Doing hard physical activity will contribute quite a lot to make you fit, while mild physical activity (like having sex[^SexIsNotHard]) won't.
 [^SexIsNotHard]: You would reaaaaally be in quite a bad shape is sex is extenuating to you.